20 Gerrard Street East

 While Ci highlights these key results, they may not be a complete representation of Covenant House Toronto’s results and impact.

-Given the high cost per client, Ci has rated Covenant House Toronto as Low on demonstrated impact per dollar.
+In part due to the high cost per client (total expenses relative to annual clients served), Ci has rated Covenant House Toronto as Low on demonstrated impact per dollar.

 Impact Rating: Low